-This massive Ferris wheel is almost like a viewing deck, as each section of the wheel is surrounded by glass and has plenty of room to take a look around the city.
+This massive Ferris wheel is almost like a viewing deck, as each section of the wheel is surrounded by glass and has plenty of room to get 360-degree views of the city skyline.

 The most popular paid tourist attraction in the United Kingdom, the London Eye hosts over 3.5 million visitors every year.

 Tickets can be bought at the ticket office located right next to the Eye.
 However, booking in advance will save you money.

 There are three different types of admission to choose from.

 A standard ticket (advanced booking) is essentially general admission, allowing you to get on the London Eye.
 You'll need to select a specific time slot for your visit when purchasing these London Eye vouchers.

 Same-day tickets are more expensive, so you actually stand to save money by purchasing admission in advance.